Toyota Hilux: Third generation (N30, N40; 1978)

+Production of the N30/40 Hilux stopped in July 1983, but some rear-wheel-drive variations – 1.6-litre petrol and 2.2-litre diesel – continued production for the Japanese market in parallel with the next generation models.
+In August 1985, the diesel engine was replaced by a larger 2.4-litre 2L unit, exclusively for the LN41 long-wheelbase model.

-In North American markets, the Hilux (known as the Pickup) saw the use of four-wheel drive.
-It had a solid front axle and leaf suspension.
-The body saw a redesign that included single round headlights and a less complex body.
-This new 4WD setup featured a gear driven RF1A transfer case.
+In the North American markets, the Hilux (known as the Pickup) also saw the use of four-wheel-drive.
+This new four-wheel-drive setup featured a gear driven RF1A transfer case.
 This transfer case is unique in that its low-range reduction portion can be replicated, using what some refer to as a dual or triple transfer case.
 This results in a much lower overall gear ratio.
 It was the first Hilux available with an automatic transmission in that market.
+The double cab body style was never offered in the United States and Canada until the Hilux was discontinued in these markets in 1995.

 In 1981, a vehicle development agreement was established between Toyota, Winnebago Industries and two other aftermarket customisers.
 This was to allow Toyota to enter the SUV market in North America.
 The vehicles which resulted from this collaboration were the Trekker (Winnebago), Wolverine, and the Trailblazer (Griffith).
-All three used the Hilux 4×4 RV cab and chassis, and an all-fiberglass rear section (the Trailblazer had a steel bed with a fibreglass top).
+All three used the Hilux four-wheel-drive RV cab and chassis, and an all-fibreglass rear section (the Trailblazer had a steel bed with a fibreglass top).
 Research and development work on the Trekker led to the development of the 4Runner/Hilux Surf, which was introduced in 1984.